Text and pictures © 2005-2023 Guillaume Dargaud

 Left: Ice deposit on the garage walls (Photo Laurent).

 But first we go visit the back of the cave where ice crystals have been forming for the last 10 years, growing off the walls and ceiling, reaching impressive dimensions of more than 40 cm.
 Extremely fragile to the touch, they collapse in powdery snow if you barely touch them.
 We take some pictures for a while until the call of the axes sounds off.
 I clip my crampons and start off.
 The first two meters are in compact snow, pretty solid, but above that the snow turns increasingly powdery.
 Using cornice technique I dig a trench and manage to put my arms on the top (which is technically the ground since I started underground), but my feet dig and dig without finding a solid stance.
 After a while I give up afraid of having the whole thing collapse.
 The next 10 minutes I only do some traverses at the lowest level.
-In the afternoon I go do the only other kind of climbing possible here: BASE climbing !
+In the afternoon I go do the only other kind of climbing possible here: BASE climbing (warning: not as impressive as BASE jumping) !
 I put on gloves with good friction and go climb the outside of the 35m american tower located just next to my container.
-One pitch of easy 5.0 climbing with escape possible every 2 meters...
+One pitch of easy 5.0 climbing with escape possible every 2 meters, protection optional using slings...

 Right: Ice crystal on the ceiling illuminated in red.